vegvarizsuzsi/bdd-cucumber-selenium_testing/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Selenium automation project is designed to test various functions of the Jira issue tracking system.
-The goal is to streamline Jira testing, increase test coverage, and ensure product quality.
+This Behaviour Driven Development(BDD) automation project is designed to test login page of a webshop site.
+The goal is show how to work the test automation in BDD, with Cucumber and Selenium.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>